-the typical topography of a cleaved surface of $MnBi_4Te_7$ single crystal [29].
-A trench with step height ~2.4 nm cut through the field of view.
-The step height is approximately the c-axis lattice constant, indicating that it consists of a $MnBi_2Te_4$ SL and a Bi_2Te_3 QL.
+MnBi4Te7 single crystals are grown out of Bi2Te3 flux (see Supplemental Material [30]).
+Samples are cleaved in ambient condition to expose fresh surfaces before being mounted to a cryogenic MFM [17,31].
+The thickness of samples ranges from 25 to 150 $\mu$ m.
+Because of the natural superlattice structure, the surface terminates at either MnBi2Te4 septuple layer (SL) or Bi2Te3 quintuple layer (QL).
+Figure 1 shows the typical topography of a cleaved surface of a MnBi4Te7 single crystal [30].
+A trench with step height ~2.4 nm cuts through the field of view.
+The step height is approximately the c-axis lattice constant, indicating that it consists of a MnBi2Te4 SL and a Bi2Te3 QL.
 There are also a few islands inside the trench.
-Along the red arrow in Fig. 1(a), there is an island with height of ~1.1 nm, indicating it is a QL (Bi_2Te_3).
-Therefore, the majority of the surface is the $MnBi_2Te_4$ termination.
-Figure 1d shows the corresponding topographical line profile with a cartoon of the stacking order.
+Along the red arrow in Fig. 1(a), there is an island with height of $\sim 1.1$ nm highlighted by a dashed ellipse, indicating it is a QL.
+Therefore, the majority of the surface is the MnBi2Te4 termination.
+Figure 1(d) shows the corresponding topographical line profile with a cartoon of the stacking order.

-Figure 1(b) and (c) shows the MFM image measured with opposite tip moments at 5.5 K in zero external magnetic field.
-The tip moment is reversed by applying a 0.1 T external field, which is small enough without affecting the domain pattern but large enough to reverse the MFM tip moment.
-The bulk spin-flip transition is ~ 0.13 T while the coercive field of MFM tip moment is ~ 0.04 T [29].
+Figures 1(b) and 1(c) show the MFM image measured with opposite tip moments at 5.5 K in zero external magnetic field.
+The tip moment is reversed by applying a 0.1 T external field, which is small enough without affecting the domain pattern, but large enough to reverse the MFM tip moment.
+The bulk spin-flip transition is $\sim 0.13$ T, while the coercive field of MFM tip moment is $\sim 0.04$ T [30].
 The reversal of the MFM contrast with tip moment orientation confirms the magnetic signal is from the stray field of the sample.
 A curvilinear domain wall separating antiphase domains cuts across the trench.
 The MFM contrast reverses across the domain wall (blue arrow) or across the step on the same side of the domain wall (red arrow).
 The alternating MFM signal across both the domain wall and the step confirms that the out-of-plane A-type AFM order persists all the way to the surface MnBi2Te4 layer.
-The topographic and MFM line profiles with the corresponding magnetic structures are shown in Fig. 1(d) and (e).
-The absence of magnetic contrast on Bi2Te3 island suggests its magnetic signal is negligible at 5.5 K and higher temperatures even though Mn{Bi} defects in Bi2Te3 carry magnetic moments [31].
-Thus, the Bi_2Te_3 layer behaves as a non-magnetic spacer in MnBi4Te7.
-Thus, the magnetic contrast observed in this work originate from the magnetic order in the $MnBi_2Te_4$ layers.
-At lower temperatures, the magnetism in Bi2Te3 layers could interact with the AFM order in MnBi2Te4 layers, which might be related to the substantial hysteresis loop of the bulk spin-flip transition [20-22, 32].
+The topographic and MFM line profiles with the corresponding magnetic structures are shown in Figs. 1(d) and 1(e) (see Supplemental Material [30]).
+The absence of magnetic contrast on Bi2Te3 island suggests its magnetic signal is negligible at 5.5 K and higher temperatures even though MnBi defects in Bi2Te3 carry magnetic moments [32].
+Thus, the $Bi_2Te_3$ layer behaves as a nonmagnetic spacer in MnBi4Te7.
+Thus, the magnetic contrast observed in this work originates from the magnetic order in the MnBi2Te4 layers.
+At lower temperatures, the magnetism in Bi2Te3 layers could interact with the AFM order in MnBi2Te4 layers, which might be related to the substantial hysteresis loop of the bulk spin-flip transition [20-22,33].
 The persistence of out-of-plane A-type AFM order suggests that MnBi4Te7 is a perfect system to explore the surface metamagnetic transition, similar to the surface spin-flop transition observed in $MnBi_2Te_4$ single crystals [17].